EwenQuim/ewenquim.github.io/content/articles/1-markdown-website.md

 I added a simple CSS template to my main folder.
 But the CSS file needed to be included in all the html files.
 For that, I used a small python script that locates the `<head>` and insert the `<link rel="stylesheet" type="text/css" href="mystyle.css">` code snippet.

 And added this to the cron.

-### Edit: now

-Now the webserver is hosted on Github Pages.
-The deployment is done every time I push changes, as it should be. **It's much better now.**